-The commercial success of 'Longer Lasting Sex' advertising campaigns speaks volumes about society's dissatisfaction with sex, or at least a dissatisfaction with the distance between our sex lives and that which the media tells us is desireable.
+The commercial success in 2008 of 'Longer Lasting Sex' advertising campaigns speaks volumes about society's dissatisfaction with sex, or at least a dissatisfaction with the distance between our sex lives and that which the media tells us is desireable.

 In this, the first in a series about sex and lovemaking, Mark O'Brien discusses some of the issues and in part 3 offers some simple solutions.

 Few things so reflect the malaise within our society and nothing reflects the apparent success of it as its attitude towards sex.
 From the (now banned in Australia and shortly to be banned in the UK) billboards promising longer lasting sex to the erectile enhancement therapies sold to us via TV, to the endless spam detailing drugs and penile enhancements that drowns our inboxes, we are literally bombarded with sex all day every day.

 As parents we are also concerned that our children are also being bombarded.
 How do you answer your 8-year-old daughter asking what ‘longer lasting sex’ means, or what is written on a Wicked van you are following with all kinds of sexual innuendoes and lude statements?

 We are told that we are more sexually free and liberated that our parents, that the attitudes of various religions and societies towards sex are antiquated, producing adults mired in the mores of days long gone by.
 We are told that in our liberation from sexual taboos we will find freedom, we will find peace, we will find contentment and we will find ‘the one’.
 But is it true?

 It would seem from the increasing prevalence of porn, of porn-spawned sexual attitudes (that bring what used to be fringe and extreme sexual experimentation to the doors of our teenagers) the sexualisation of our society has occurred much faster than our ability to deal with it.